-- 70) After the professor passed back the graded test, you heard a student remark, "I didn't do well because the professor gave us tricky questions."
-Which locus of control does this student most likely have?
+- 71) After the professor passed back the graded test, you heard a student remark, "I didn't do well because the professor gave us tricky questions."
+Which locus of control does this student probably have?

 - A) Internal locus of control

 - B) External locus of control

 - C) High tolerance for ambiguity

 - D) Small locus of control